Skip to content

 code_completion_3

-Code completion for variable names is useful when you have multiple variables or function parameters and need to type them quickly.
-In this case Ctrl+Space key combination will bring up a list of variables and functions starting with just typed keyword.
+Code completion for variable names is useful when you have multiple variables or function parameters, and need to type them quickly.
+In this case, the Ctrl+Space key combination brings up a list of variables and functions starting with the keyword you just typed.

 Code Completion for Objects